rayray/flac2ipod_cli/README.md

 The loaded MP3s bypass the iTunes Library, and after syncing the MP3s will be deleted.

+##Running Requirements
+- OS X Leopard or later
+- iTunes must be running (that's how it has to be, sorry)
+- `flac`, `metaflac` and `lame` must be installed and available in your bash $PATH
+ - I recommend installing the above with Homebrew (`homebrew install flac` will provide everything you need)
+- And your iPod or iPhone needs to be connected, natch

 ##Compiling
 This program uses the Foundation and Scripting Bridge frameworks.